The Bedfordshire Regiment in the Great War

 Killed in action 15th August 1915, aged 22.

-He led the Battalions "show platoon" - No 1 Platoon, A Company - during the attack on 15th August, and his body was found at "the farthest point reached" during the attack.
-He was killed "about the same time" as his Company commander, Brian Cumberland.
+Landing on Gallipoli with the 5th Battalion in August 1915, Second Lieutenant Brighten led the battalions No 1 Platoon of A Company - during the attack on 15th August, and his body was found at "the farthest point reached" during the attack.
+He was killed "about the same time" as his Company commander, Captain Brian Cumberland.
+A Private from his company who saw him fall added that he was hit in the chest and thigh

 Second Lieutenant Frederick RISING